 - Assign employees specific tasks.
 Some employees may be thrilled to use new software; others may not be.
 To help staff understand why you invested in a premium tool, give them a specific objective.
 Educate them on how to use the tool, then assign a task with a due date.
 Being personally responsible for an outcome drives both knowledge of and appreciation for a new process.

 - Limit licenses to only required users.
-The average ERP license runs between $40 and $150--per user, per month.
+The average ERP e commerce license runs between $40 and $150--per user, per month.
 One or two users isn’t costly for a profitable company, but adding several users quickly adds up.
 Only staff members who use your ERP daily or weekly should have a license.

 Making a Plan, Checking It Twice